 How Evidence-based Management helps to increase organizational performance.
 A practitioner's perspective.

-The evidence movement targets at increasing decision making quality in medicine, policing and management
+The Evidence Movement targets at increasing decision making quality in medicine, law enforcement and management

-This questions was the starting point of the so called evidence movement which has its origin in medicine and by then has reached many other areas including management (Baba und HakemZadeh 2012).
-The driving force behind evidence-based practices is the increasing awareness that human decision making is prone to bias and failure which leads to poor outcomes.
-This is especially relevant in high risk areas such as medicine where poor decisions can be a matter of life and death.
-However, it is not just medicine where poor decisions can have a catastrophic impact (Strauch 2016).
-Day in and day out managers and professionals like us take decisions that shape the future of our organizations.
+This questions was the starting point of the so called Evidence Movement which has its origin in the healthcare sector and by then has reached many other areas including management (Baba und HakemZadeh 2012).
+The driving force behind evidence-based practices is the increasing awareness that human decision-making is prone to bias and failure which leads to poor outcomes.
+This is especially true in high risk areas such as the healthcare sector where poor decisions can be a matter of life and death.
+However, it is not just healthcare where poor decisions can have a catastrophic impact (Strauch 2016).
+Day in and day out managers and professionals like us make decisions that shape the future of our organizations.
 Evidence-based Management (EBM) targets at helping us to improve decision making quality.
 However, why do we need EBM in business?

-Looking at recent insights from research and science unveils that the traditional intuition-based decision making approach mentioned above leads to poor outcomes.
-One of the key factors that undermines our decision making performance is bias.
-In one of the first attempts to structure the more than 200 biases that describe how we are influenced by others, context and ourselfs when making decisions, Spetzler (2016) identified six different bias categories: • Social influences • Protection of mindset • Personality and habits • Faulty reasoning • Automatic associations • Relative thinking
+Looking at recent insights from research and science unveils that the traditional intuition-based decision-making approach mentioned above leads to poor outcomes.
+One of the key factors that undermines our decision-making performance is bias.
+In one of the first attempts to structure the more than 200 biases that describe how we are influenced by others, context and ourselfs, Spetzler (2016) identified six different bias categories: • Social influences • Protection of mindset • Personality and habits • Faulty reasoning • Automatic associations • Relative thinking

 As a practitioner we are not required to know all those biases in detail.
-However, it definitely would help to be aware that our decision making behavior is not as rational and straightforward as we might think.
-Even more beneficial would it be to know that there are different bias categories that describe how we unconsciously tweak our decision making behaviour in the one or other (undesirable) direction.
+However, it definitely would help to be aware that our decision-making behavior is not as rational and straightforward as we might think.
+It would be even more beneficial to know that there are different bias categories that describe how we unconsciously tweak our decision-making behaviour in the one or other (undesirable) direction.

 Sign up for our CQ Net Newsfeed